80O/FurniData/README.md

 Created By The General / Wesley @ http://arcturus.pw

 Created to help export different parts of the furniture XML files into a simple format for further processing.
+The XML files can be generated from the Unity Assets.

 Cross platform tool, works for Windows, MacOS & Linux!